Bonkeyzz/GD-Multiplayer/README.md

 #Bugs

--Thread tcp handler is not working properly.\n
+-Thread tcp handler is not working properly.
 -Remote program returns exception if server closes